RETURN TO STAGE HOMEPAGE

 Each stage includes independent assignments and coaching meetings.
 You’re not doing this alone, and each stage builds on the last.

-STAGE 1: Learn what makes a great essay and brainstorm ideas
+STAGE 1: Personal Character Inventory - Learn what makes a great essay and brainstorm ideas

-STAGE 2: Choose a topic and create an outline
+STAGE 2: Blueprint - Choose a topic and create an outline

-STAGE 3: Write a rough draft and build a revision plan
+STAGE 3: Rough Draft - Write a rough draft and build a revision plan

-STAGE 5: Polish and submit your final essay
+STAGE 5: Polished Draft - Polish and submit your final essay

 What makes for a great college admissions essay?

-Unlike the academic essays you’re probably used to writing, the college admissions essay doesn’t come with a rubric of strict set of rules to follow.
+Unlike the academic essays you’re probably used to writing, the college admissions essay doesn’t come with a rubric or strict set of rules to follow.
 No five-paragraph requirement here!
 The college essay is PERSONAL, and the goal is simple: help admissions officers understand who you are.
 Many topics and writing styles can lead to a successful final draft.
+Please don’t worry about mastering all of this right now — we’ll practice each of these elements throughout the STAGE process.

 While great essays can look very different, they all share a few key qualities.
 A great essay: